 - Given different drugs

 - Given an an allogeneic stem cell transplantation if they have a matched donor.

 Some patients still have ALL cells in their bone marrow after treatment.
 This is called refractory leukemia.

-For patients with refractory ALL
+Patients with refractory ALL may be

 The FDA has approved these drugs for relapsed and refractory patients.

 - Inotuzumab ozogamicin (Besponsa®) is approved for the treatment of adults with relapsed or refractory B-cell precursor ALL.

 - Liposomal vincristine (Marqibo®) is approved for adult patients with Ph chromosome-negative ALL who have relapsed two or more times.
 It is also approved for patients whose leukemia has progressed following two or more regimens of therapy.

 - Nelarabine (Arranon®) is approved for patients with relapsed T-cell ALL.